mojs/mojs/api/html.md

 ### Full API Reference:

 The module has `transforms/opacity` (`x`, `y`, `opacity` etc.) predefined properties listed below.
-Browsers can handle animation of that properties easily, so idealy you should not use properties besides predefined set.
+Browsers can handle animation of that properties easily, so ideally you should not use properties besides predefined set.

 ```javascript
 const html = new mojs.Html({